• About

 Record and Account Fund Transactions

-Keeping an accurate record and account of your organization’s monetary transactions is one of the treasurer’s most fundamental duties.
+Keeping an accurate record of your organization’s financial transactions is one of the PTO treasurer’s most important responsibilities.
 It is your job to keep a trail of money as it comes in and goes out of your PTA, Booster Club, or PTO’s coffers.
-This includes keeping detailed records of payments by your group and its members, but also includes records of incoming money through donations and fundraisers.
+This includes keeping detailed records of payments made by your group and its members, as well as records of incoming funds from donations and fundraisers.

 Hold the Purse Strings

-Another primary duty that is critical to being a great PTA, Booster Club, or PTO treasurer is being the holder of your parent-teacher group’s payment methods.
+Another primary duty of the PTO treasurer is to serve as the custodian of your parent-teacher group’s payment methods.
 You are responsible for holding and granting access to the group’s credit card, debit card, checkbook, and petty cash.
-Always be able to answer the question, “where is the group’s credit card?”
+Always be able to answer the question, “Where is the group’s credit card?”
 Consider using a check-in/check-out log and reducing occurrences of one member passing a payment method to another member without your OK.

 Embezzlement is AIM’s most common type of claim.
 Even the greatest PTA, Booster Club, or PTO treasurer cannot account for the actions of others.